bkies23/bkies23/README.md

      This is one of two programs that involves aspects of the Covid-19 pandemic.
 This one looks at the lack of U.S. leadership and analyzes a ratio which shows
      South Korea's handling of the crisis resulted in far less loss of life.

      The program displays six sequential pages with each page being a class.
-Again, as in the Flag program, each extends a Page base class which has common timer and location variables for all pages.
+Again, as in the Flag program, each extends a Page base class which has common counter and location variables for all pages.
 Three different timers are used: one for page scripts written across and down screen, one for JLabel that counts lives lost, and one for picture frame (JLabel with Image Icons) displaying chronological images from pandemic.
 I designed this program where it cannot be moved or minimized and manually added a X Close button in the upper right corner.
 Since the script continually moves across and down the screen, it would be too difficult to replicate if the window was repainted.

-     The program retrieves data from a MySql database I created which stores numbers on the pandemic from March 1, 2020 onward.
+     The program retrieves data from a MySql database I created that stores pandemic numbers since March 1, 2020 onward.
 The data has been taken from the
      New York Times and Washington Post websistes.

      I learned about web scraping for this project and extracted data from the Worldmeters website to obtain current South Korea case total and South Korea and